Pain Medicine (Multidisciplinary) Fellowship

 Research seminar presentations are conducted throughout the year wherein an attending presents his research project(s).
 Depending on their participation, fellows may be invited as co-authors of case reports, review articles, original articles or book chapters written by the faculty.

-There is a research requirement for all Multidisciplinary pain fellows.
-Each fellow will be assigned a faculty mentor to guide and assist the fellow in a research project and assist in submitting an abstract, case report, case series, to a regional or national pain meeting.
+There is a research requirement for all Pain Medicine (Multidisciplinary) fellows.
+Each fellow will be assigned a faculty mentor to guide and assist the fellow in a research project and assist in submitting an abstract, case report or case series to a regional or national pain meeting.

 Gain exposure to teaching, administrative aspects and systems-based practices of pain management

 The fellow will present formal and informal lectures to the residents and medical students rotating through the service.
 Depending on their expertise and enthusiasm, the fellow will have the opportunity to present cases and lectures to the department, including Department Grand Rounds.